sivann/runcached/README.md

 # RunCached

-Execute commands while caching (memoizing) their output for subsequent calls.
+Execute commands while caching (memoizing) their output (stdout, stderr, exit code) on subsequent calls for a configurable duration.

 Command output will be cached for <cacheperiod> seconds and "replayed" for any subsequent calls.
 Original exit status will also be emulated.

 ## Details
-After cacheperiod has expired, command will be re-executed and a new result will be cached.
+If command is run after cacheperiod has expired, the actual command will be re-executed and a new result will be cached.

-Cache data is tied to the command and arguments executed and the path of the runcached executable.
+Cache data is tied to the **command** and **arguments** executed and the **path** of the executable.
 Cache results are stored in /tmp

-You can use runcached to run resource-expensive commands multiple times, parsing different parts of its output each time.
+You can use runcached to run resource-expensive commands multiple times, parsing different parts of their output each time.
 Those commands will be run only once for each cacheperiod.

-Implementation is provided in 3 languages, python, C, BASH.
-Of course the BASH version is not really suggested but it works.
+Implementation is not fancy, just works.
+It is provided in 3 languages, python, C, BASH to suit different environments.
+The C version just calls external commands (like bash) but performs way better in ultra slow CPUs.
+The BASH version is not really suggested but it works.
+The python is probably what you want.

 ## Usage